zerynth/zdm-client-py/docs/docs_zdm_device_zdmclient.rst

 .. method:: set_password(pw)

-    Set the device password to :samp:'pw'.
+    Set the device password to :samp:`pw`.
 You can generate a password using the ZDM, creating a key for your device

 .. method:: publish_data(tag, payload)